AdvancedCSS2023/assignment-3--scrollytelling-group-8/README.md

 2. If you only want to run the project, you can clone it using the link https://github.com/AdvancedCSS2023/assignment-3--scrollytelling-group-8.git and open it in Visual Studio Code.

+3. You can also go to github pages to see the website https://sebastianhaugen.github.io./

 <b>Where users can get help with your project?</b>

 If users need help with the project, they can reach out to 1 of the contributors if they have any questions.